 Taxis or common carriers must comply with Wis.
 Stat.
-Chapter 194.
-Public mass transit must comply with Wis.
-Stat.
-Chapter 85.20.
+Ch.
+194. Public mass transit must comply with Wis.
+Stat. § 85.20.
+Relatives and legal guardians meeting the requirements under Article VIII.N.2 may be paid to provide specialized transportation (community transportation).

 27. Transportation (specialized transportation) - other transportation consists of transportation to receive non-emergency, Medicaid-covered medical services.
-This service may include items such as tickets, fare cards, or other fare media, reimbursement of mileage expenses, or payment for services where the provider directly conveys the member and her or his attendant, if any, by common carrier or specialized medical vehicle (SMV) as appropriate to and from receiving Medicaid-covered medical services.
+This service may include items such as tickets, fare cards or other fare media, reimbursement of mileage expenses, or payment for services where the provider directly conveys the member and her or his attendant, if any, by common carrier or specialized medical vehicle (SMV) as appropriate to and from receiving Medicaid-covered medical services.

 Members eligible for this service must have decision-making authority over a budget for the purchase of such services.
-Such members are not limited to providers in the MCO's network (although the credentials of specialized medical vehicle providers must be verified by the MCO), do not require MCO prior authorization to purchase any transportation service from a qualified provider to any Medicaid coverable medical service if the member's budget is sufficient to pay the cost, and advanced scheduling of routine trips is not required if the member can obtain transport.
-Legally responsible relatives may be paid for providing this service if they meet the conditions under Article VIII.P.2.
+Such members (1) are not limited to providers in the MCO's network, although the MCO must verify credentials of specialized medical vehicle providers, (2) are not required to obtain prior authorization to purchase any transportation service from a qualified provider to any Medicaid-covered medical service if the member's budget is sufficient to pay for the service, and (3) are not required to schedule routine trips if the member can obtain transport.